rayanirban/HazeMatching/README.md

 ## 🙌 Acknowledgements

 We thank Francesca Casagrande, Alessandra Fasciani, Jacopo Zasso, Ilaria Laface, Dario Ricca, and Eugenia Cammarota for their valuable contributions to this work.
-We also acknowledge the support of Talley Lambert (Harvard Medical School) and Vera Galinova in setting up the microsim pipeline and some baselines, as well as the entire Jug Group for insightful discussions.
-This work was supported by the European Union through the Horizon Europe program (IMAGINE project, grant agreement 101094250-IMAGINE and AI4Life project, grant agreement 101057970-AI4LIFE) and the generous core funding of Human Technopole.
+We also acknowledge the support of [Talley Lambert](https://talleylambert.com/){target="_blank"} (Harvard Medical School) and Vera Galinova in setting up the [microsim](https://talleylambert.com/microsim/){target="_blank"} pipeline and some baselines, as well as the entire [Jug Group](https://humantechnopole.it/en/research-groups/jug-group/){target="_blank"} for insightful discussions.
+This work was supported by the European Union through the Horizon Europe program (IMAGINE project, grant agreement 101094250-IMAGINE and AI4Life project, grant agreement 101057970-AI4LIFE) and the generous core funding of [Human Technopole](https://humantechnopole.it/en/){target="_blank"}.

 ---